laurasher/PiPlayer/immediate_play/README.md

 4. Edit the config as necessary: `pico config.js`
 5. Run the software: `node lightingClient.js`

+### Install xdotool

 ### Launch the Node.js software as a background process on Raspberry Pi boot

 We want to set the node.js script to run at startup for convenience.
-Open the pi startup script: `pico /etc/rc.local` and add a line right before "exit 0" at the bottom: `su - pi -c "screen -dm -S pistartup sh ~/PiPlayer/startup.sh"`.
+Open the pi startup script: `pico /etc/rc.local` and add a line right before "exit 0" at the bottom: `su - pi -c "screen -dm -S pistartup sh ~/PiPlayer/immediate_play/startup.sh"`.
 This will launch the script in the "screen" process, which is a terminal process manager.
 You can "resume" a running screen command by typing `screen -r`, which will come in handy if you have to connect to the Pi to kill the node process when updating the git repo.